Ten-Taken/PyVenture/recipe_API_project/README.md

 ## About

-A REST API built with Django, Docker.
+A REST API built with Django and Docker.
 PosgreSQL is used for the database.
+Token authentication is implemented, allowing for shared authentication across endpoints.

 ## Usage

 ### Testing

-All tests can be found in the tests directory of the core module.

 ```console
 foo@bar:~$ docker-compose run app sh -c "python manage.py test && flake8"